 What Are The Health Benefits Of Soursop?

-Soursop is having a resurgence at the moment, especially on social media.
-While it’s relatively new to the western world, it has been used in herbal remedies and tinctures for centuries in South America.
-The fruit is being championed as a wonder ingredient for your health as it’s thought to help boost your immune system and fight off disease.
+Soursop benefits are found within the leaves and the fruit.
+Soursop is having a resurgence at the moment but what are the health benefits of Soursop and what is Soursop?
+While it’s relatively new to the western world, Soursop has been used in herbal remedies and tinctures for centuries in South America.
+The fruit is being championed as a wonder ingredient for your health as it is thought to help boost your immune system and fight off disease.
 But, is there any science behind these claims?

 What is Soursop?